Brett Ratner: Personal life

-Ratner had a 13-year relationship with actress Rebecca Gayheart from 1986 to 1999, beginning when he was 17 and she was 15.
-From 2004 to 2006, Ratner dated Serena Williams and appeared on an episode of "Venus and Serena: For Real", the Williams sisters' reality show.
+Ratner had a 13-year relationship with actress Rebecca Gayheart beginning when Ratner was 17 and Gayheart was 15.
+From 2004 to 2006, Ratner dated Serena Williams and appeared on an episode of Venus and Serena: For Real, the Williams sisters' reality show.

-In September 2023, Ratner immigrated to Israel.
-Ratner is friendly with Israeli Prime Minister Benjamin Netanyahu, and was invited by Netanyahu to attend his speech at the United Nations General Assembly.
-In July 2024, Ratner listed his home in Beverly Hills, California as a rental for $100,000 a month.
+In September 2023, Ratner emigrated to Israel.
+Ratner is friends with Israeli prime minister Benjamin Netanyahu, and was invited by Netanyahu to attend his speech at the United Nations General Assembly.

+A photo released in December 2025 as part of the Epstein files showed Ratner posing with Jean-Luc Brunel, an associate of financier and child sex trafficker Jeffrey Epstein.
+Further images released in January 2026 showed Ratner sitting on a sofa with Epstein and two young women, Brett Ratner's then fiancé, and appearing with Epstein, Brunel and three women on a separate occasion.